ecmwf/climetlab/docs/guide/howtos.rst

 How to access data?
 -------------------
+   There are two ways to access data using CliMetLab:

+   - :doc:`Using a Dataset </guide/datasets>`:
-   CliMetLab only provides a few demo datasets.
+     CliMetLab provides a few demo datasets.
-   In order to access a dataset with :py:func:`cml.load_dataset`, the relevant plugin must be installed (:doc:`details </guide/datasets>`).
+     In order to access other datasets with :py:func:`cml.load_dataset`, the relevant plugin must be installed.

+   - :doc:`Using a data Source </guide/sources>`:
-   If there is no plugin for the data you are interested in, use :py:func:`cml.load_source` (:doc:`details </guide/sources>`).
+     A data Source allows loading various kinds of data format and location through :py:func:`cml.load_source`.
+Data sources should be used when there is no dataset plugin for the data you are interested in.

 How to help others to use my data ?
 -----------------------------------